hongyuanmei/HMEIatJHU.github.io/_pages/recruitment.md

 Maybe you can even come up with your own research questions in this area?

-#### Event-Based Reinforcement Learning
+#### ***Event-Based Reinforcement Learning***

 *Predictive models may help decision making.*
 In an interactive environment, an intelligent agent may act more wisely if it can predict *what* will happen and *when* they'll happen in response to each action that it may take.

-In the medical scenario shown below, an intelligent assistant reads the previous electronic health records, predicts the future condition---in this case, severe illness and a high-risk surgery---of the patient, and suggests right clinical measurements (to gather more information) and treatments (for improvement) at right times, aiming to cure or alleviate the illness and make that high-risk surgery no longer needed.
+In the medical scenario shown below, an intelligent assistant reads the previous electronic health records, predicts the future condition---in this case, severe illness and a high-risk surgery---of the patient, and suggests the right clinical measurements (to gather more information) and treatments (for improvement) at the right times, aiming to cure or alleviate the illness and make that high-risk surgery no longer needed.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         <img class="img-fluid rounded z-depth-1" style="max-width: 50%;" src="{{ site.baseurl }}/assets/img/med-rl-example.jpg">